zammad/zammad-org/src/sr/documentation/use/basics/create-tickets.md

 ---
 order: 4
-title: 'Отварање тикета'
+title: 'Create tickets'
 ---

-# Отварање тикета
+# Create tickets

 When a customer messages you over a channel which is fetched by Zammad, a ticket is created automatically (unless Zammad recognizes it as a follow-up,